 The risk of failure to complete any program is high, as each is in the relatively early stage of development.
 Products for the biological warfare defense market, such as the Smallpox anti-viral, could be available for sale in one to three years.
-We believe the products directed toward this market are on schedule.
 We expect the future research and development cost of this program to increase as the potential products enter animal studies and safety testing.
 Funds for future development will be partially paid for by NIH SBIR grants, the contract we have with the U.S. Army, additional government funding and from future financing.
 If we are unable to obtain additional federal grants and contracts or funding in the required amounts, the development timeline for these products would slow or possibly be suspended.
 Delay or suspension of any of our programs could have an adverse impact on our ability to raise funds in the future, enter into collaborations with corporate partners or obtain additional federal funding from contracts or grants.